Thanks for having me, and thanks for listening to me, being with me here today.

 He cut the budget.

-He had he had positive uh, you know, government uh uh budgets.
+He had positive government budgets.

-He actually paid down debt by doing less in terms of uh having government insert itself less into people's lives.
+He actually paid down debt by doing less in terms of having government insert itself less into people's lives.

-He gave this great advice that sometimes you see twelve troubles bounding down the road towards you, and if you stand still, all but one will have bounced off the road before they get to you.
+He gave this great advice that sometimes you see 12 troubles bounding down the road towards you.

 His idea was when you see all these things coming for you when you're in government, stand and see what sorts itself out.

-That nowadays Republicans and Democrats alike, they want to be proactive and oh, somewhere in the future, analysts say something might happen.
+And oh, somewhere in the future, analysts say something might happen.

 By God, we need a law now to deal with what may or may not happen in the future.